takayasuyamada/sails-dynamodb/README.md

 ## Pagination
-Support for where is added as following:
+Support for Pagination is added as following:
 1. First add a limit to current request
 ```
   /user?limit=2